Levittown, Pennsylvania

 Levittown is a census-designated place (CDP) and planned community in Bucks County, Pennsylvania, United States.
 It is part of the Philadelphia metropolitan area.
-The population was 52,983 at the 2010 census.
-It is 40 ft above sea level.
-Though not a municipality, it is sometimes recognized as the largest suburb of Philadelphia (while Upper Darby Township, Lower Merion Township, Bensalem Township, Abington Township and Bristol Township are municipalities larger in size in the three surrounding Pennsylvania counties).
+The population was 52,699 at the 2020 census, down from 52,983 at the 2010 census.

+Levittown is 40 ft above sea level.
+Though not a municipality, it is sometimes recognized as the largest suburb of Philadelphia while Upper Darby, Lower Merion, Bensalem, Abington, and Bristol townships are municipalities larger in size within the three surrounding Pennsylvania counties.
 Starting with land purchased in 1951, it was planned and built by Levitt & Sons.
 The brothers William Levitt and architect Alfred Levitt designed its six typical houses.

 Levittown is located 72.5 mi southeast of Allentown and 26.6 mi northeast of Philadelphia.

 History

 Most of the land on which Levittown is built was purchased in 1951.
 Levitt and Sons only built six models of houses in Levittown, all single-family dwellings with lawns: the Levittowner, the Rancher, the Jubilee, the Pennsylvanian, the Colonial and the Country Clubber, with only modest exterior variations within each model.
 The homes were moderately priced and required only a low down payment.

 Construction of Levittown began in February 1952, soon after completion of Levittown, New York, located on Long Island.
 Levittown, Pennsylvania, was the second "Levittown" built by William J. Levitt, who is often credited as the creator of the modern American suburb.

 To speed up construction, Levitt & Sons perfected a 26-step rationalized building method that was essentially an assembly line type of home building.
-The house remained stationary, while the construction workers moved from house to house.
-Each worker had one task such as pouring slabs, framing, installing electric sockets or installing washing machines.
-This highly regimented process enabled Levitt's workers to produce a finished house every 16 minutes.
-Construction of the homes commenced in 1952 and when completed in 1958, 17,311 homes were built.
+The house remained stationary while construction workers moved from site to site, each repeatedly performing a task such as pouring foundations, putting up pre-fabricated walls, installing plumbing, or doing electrical work.
+At peak production, this highly regimented process enabled Levitt's workers to produce a finished house every sixteen minutes.
+Construction of the homes commenced in 1952 and when completed in 1958, 17,311 homes had been built.

 What set Levittown apart from other developments at the time was that it was built as a complete community.
 Levitt & Sons designed neighborhoods with traffic-calming curvilinear roads, in which there were no four-way intersections.
 Each neighborhood had within its boundaries a site donated by Levitt & Sons for a public elementary school.
 Locations for churches and other public facilities were set aside on main thoroughfares such as the Levittown Parkway, likewise donated by the builder to religious groups and other organizations.

-Other amenities included Olympic-sized public pools, parks, "greenbelts", baseball fields and playgrounds, and a shopping center located in neighboring Tullytown borough that was considered large and modern at the time of its construction (and in fact was the largest east of the Mississippi).
+Other amenities included Olympic-sized public pools, parks, greenbelts, baseball fields and playgrounds, and a shopping center located in neighboring Tullytown borough that was considered large and modern at the time of its construction (and in fact was the largest east of the Mississippi).
 The first set of four sample homes were put on display in a swatch of land near the future Levittown Shop-a-Rama, and an estimated 30,000 people viewed them in that first weekend.